 NCTA Code of Conduct action, employee disciplinary action, criminal prosecution and civil suits are all options available to victims of sexual assault.
 To begin the university conduct process, the campus authority or victim should contact the Title IX Coordinator, the Associate Dean NCTA Student Conduct Officer or the Human Resources office.
-During campus conduct proceedings, both the victim and accused may be present and may have a counselor, attorney and/or an advisor present 100 provide support and advice.
-Both the victim and accused will be Incarceration may remove a sex offender from the streets informed of the results of the proceeding.
+During campus conduct proceedings, both the victim and accused may be present and may have a counselor, attorney and/or an advisor present 1to2 informed of the results of the proceeding.
 Victims of other types temporarily but it does nothing to prevent the offender from of crimes of violence or a non-forcible sex offence will be noti- committing another crime when released.
 The federal Campus fied on the results of any disciplinary proceeding upon written Sex Crimes Prevention Act requires institutions of higher request.
 If the alleged victim is deceased as a result of such crime or offense the next of kin shall be treated as the alleged victim.
 Sanctions for sexual misconduct may range up to and include provided by the state concerning registered sex offenders.
 It suspension or expulsion from campus housing and/or the also requires sex offenders already registered in a state to institution and or termination.
 Whenever a victim reports an provide notice of each institution of higher education in that alleged sexual misconduct students enrolled at NCTA may be state at which the person is employed, carries on a vocation, eligible for assistance in changing their academic and/or living arrangements after an alleged sexual assault or any other crime of violence.
 If the victim requests changes and such changes are To access this information you can go to the Nebraska State reasonably available, they will be accommodated.